JM1/ovs-nuevomatchup-reproducer/README.md

 [build-lgen.sh](https://github.com/acsl-technion/ovs-nuevomatchup/blob/main/build-lgen.sh) from traffic traces like [CAIDA][caida] and [MAWI][mawi] are also not available.

-An earlier article [A Computational Approach to Packet Classification (2020)][Rashelbach et al. (2020)] from the same authors proves the correctness of the underlying RQ-RMI model in the appendix (this section is not peer-reviewed).
+A journal paper [A Computational Approach to Packet Classification (2021)][rashelbach-2021-nuevomatch-ieee] from the same authors proves the correctness of the underlying RQ-RMI model.
+An [earlier conference paper of the same name and authors][Rashelbach et al. (2020)] presents the proof in the appendix (this section is not peer-reviewed).
 Understanding and reproducing the NuevoMatch and NuevoMatchUP algorithms as well as understanding and verifying their theoretical foundation requires knowledge of machine-learning, in particular neural networks.

 The NuevoMatchUP module for OVS ([ovs-nuevomatchup]) does not provide tests.
 During development it was tested by Alon Rashelbach using the following approach: